JDLeongomez/JDL_website/content/en/publication/VasquezAmezquita2022_eye-tracking_review/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Attention pattern", "Sexual stimuli", "Eye tracking", "Sexual preferences", "Sexual response", "Sexual orientation", "Convicted criminals", "Sex offenders"]
+tags = ["Attention pattern", "Sexual stimuli", "Eye tracking", "Sexual preferences", "Sexual response", "Sexual orientation", "Pedohebephilia", "Chronophilias"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.